 In his opinion, people have very limited time in their life that shouldn’t be wasted to live up to someone’s expectations.

 Steve advocates the idea of following one’s inner voice toward the vision the person has in their mind.

 Such believers always tend to have a strong mind with a clear vision regarding what they seek.

 This is something reflected in Steve jobs’ personality at a very early age.
-He knew that he wanted to do something really great and big in the world.
+He knew he wanted to do something great and big in the world.